 Is there a way to go about this?
 Most certainly.

-The Meta Model suggested in neuro-linguistic programming (NLP) is a powerful tool to mitigate such distortions.
+The Meta Model suggested in NLP training is a powerful tool to mitigate such distortions.
 Additionally, the Meta Model also receives information that was earlier left out.
 In simple words, the Meta Model is a framework of questions that aims at obtaining information with specificity whilst questioning and gaining more access to one’s perception of the world.

 Click here to read more about the origins of NLP.